evanshortiss/express-expeditious/README.md

 ### When to Cache (_shouldCache_)

 #### Default
-By default only HTTP GET requests are cached using the URL as a unique identifier (key).
-The querystring is included in this unique identifier meaning _GET /users?name=john_ and _GET /users?name=jane_ are both cached separately.
+By default only HTTP GET requests with 200 responses are cached using the URL as a unique identifier (key).
+The querystring is included in this unique identifier meaning _GET /users?name=john_ and _GET /users?name=jane_ are both cached separately and only if a 200 response is received.

 #### Custom
 If the default behaviour is undesirable that's fine, simply provide a _shouldCache_ function in the options to *express-expeditious* and you can have any logic you desire to determine if a request should be cached.

 ```js
 var expressExpeditiousInstance = expressExpeditious({